 - Sugary Drinks: Sodas, energy drinks, sweetened teas, and fruit juices are laden with sugar, leading to rapid blood sugar and cortisol spikes.

 - Refined Carbohydrates: White bread, pastries, pasta, and processed snacks lack fiberImagine your digestive system as a river, carrying essential nutrients to every corner of your body.
 Fiber acts like a gentle current, helping to move things along smoothly and efficiently.
-It’s the indigestible part of plant foods that your body… Read More and cause blood sugar surges, triggering cortisol release.
+It’s the indigestible part of plant foods that your body can’t break down, but it plays a crucial role in… Read More and cause blood sugar surges, triggering cortisol release.

 - Excessive Caffeine: While a moderate amount of caffeine may not be problematic, excessive intake can stimulate cortisol production, especially in individuals sensitive to caffeine.